akanadocs/docs-test/ag/security_config/identity_systems.md

 Follow all steps outlined in the various [Add Identity System](#add-identity-system) instruction sets, except, in each case, substitute the following for step 2:

 Click **Modify Identity System**.
-The *Modify Identity System Wizard* is launched, displaying *Identity System Domain Details* Screen.
+The *Modify Identity System Wizard* is launched, displaying *Identity System Domain Details* screen.

 <a href="#top">back to top</a>

 ## Delete Identity System

 1. Go to **Configure > Security > Identity Systems**.
-The *Identity Systems Summary* Screen is displayed.
-2. From the displayed list, select the identity system you would like to delete.
+2. On the *Identity Systems Summary* screen, select the identity system you would like to delete.
 3. Click **Delete Identity System**.
-The following message is displayed: "Are you sure you want to delete this identity system?"
+A confirmation message displays.
 4. Click **OK**.
-The system permanently removes the identity system from the database
-5. (Optional) To cancel the delete operation, click **Cancel**.
+5. Click **OK** to confirm or **Cancel** to exit the operation.

 <a href="#top">back to top</a>

 ## Change Domain Sequence
 Update the display sequence of Identity System domains that are selectable from drop-down menus throughout Policy Manager.
 Used if your organization has integrated two or more identity system domains and you would like to configure the default menu selection for a specific Policy Manager deployment.

 1. Go to **Configure > Security > Identity Systems**.
-The *Identity Systems Summary* Screen is displayed.
+The *Identity Systems Summary* screen displays.
 2. Click **Change Domain Sequence**.
 The *Change Domain Sequence* Screen is displayed, presenting the list of identity system domains in the current display sequence.
-3. Select the line item you would like to reposition and the use the **Move Up** and/or **Move Down** buttons to move its position in the list.
+3. Select the line item you would like to re-position and the use the **Move Up** and/or **Move Down** buttons to move its position in the list.
 4. Click **Apply**.
-The system saves the configuration and you are returned to the *Identity Systems Summary* Screen.
+The system saves the configuration and you are returned to the *Identity Systems Summary* screen.
 5. (Optional) To exit the *Change Domain Sequence* Screen without saving, click **Cancel**.

 <a href="#top">back to top</a>